WilliamHYZhang/Tensorflow-Contributions/GitHub.md

 By far, my favorite part of Google Code-in with TensorFlow was contributions through GitHub.
 Below are some of the repositories that I contributed to.
 Note that not all of these had to do with tasks - a big part of GCI is community involvement :heart:

+Note: if you're not seeing any PRs in these links, make sure you're on the tab viewing the closed PRs :smile:

 ## Pull Requests
 Pull Requests are my most direct contributions to TensorFlow.
 - [SwiftPlot](https://github.com/KarthikRIyer/swiftplot/pulls/WilliamHYZhang)